Post

 I chose Caddy as my reverse proxy for several reasons:

-• Simple, readable configuration
+• Simple, readable configuration language

 • Built-in support for reverse proxying